Have you ever faced problems after upgrading WordPress to the latest version?

 You can Download required the version of WordPress from here.
 Now unzip it.

 Step 3: Connect to the server using an FTP client:

 Download any FTP Client software and install it.
 I am using Filezilla.
 You will get FTP account details by hosting C-panel.
 With help of those details, you can connect to your server.

 Step 4: Delete Wp-admin & wp-includes

 With the help of FTP software locate the WordPress directory and delete the wp-admin & wp-includes folder.
 Don’t delete wp-content because it contains your theme, plugins, and uploaded files.

 Step 5: Upload files of older WordPress version

 On FTP client software locate the WordPress folder that you have downloaded and then upload files/folder to the directory from where you have deleted wp-admin & wp-includes.

 But don’t upload the wp-content folder.
 Once your upload is finished your downgrade/upgrade of WordPress is complete.

 Now you can log in to your WordPress dashboard.
-For the first time, you will see Update WordPress Database message on your screen.
+For the first time, you will see the Update WordPress Database message on your screen.

-I don’t recommend to stick to the older version of WordPress because it can weaken your site’s security.
+I don’t recommend sticking to the older version of WordPress because it can weaken your site’s security.

-But in case if you get stuck in a problem and there is no other option left.
+But in case you get stuck in a problem and there is no other option left.
 You need to downgrade WordPress to a previous version then this guide will help you.

 If you face any problem and have some queries and suggestions drop a comment below.